 - CDC: COVID-19 in Racial and Ethnic Minority Groups

 - CDC: Communication Toolkit for Migrants, Refugees, and other Limited-English Populations

 - CDC: COVID-19 in Newly Resettled Refugee Populations

-- Universal Service Administrative CO.
+- Universal Service Administrative Cultural Orientation.
 Lifeline Support Program: This is a federal program that assist individuals in getting phone or internet assistance based on income.

 - Crisis & Emergency Risk Communication: CERC in a Infectious Disease Outbreak

 - UNICEF: Family Therapist, Coping with Coronavirus Anxiety

 - University of Minnesota: Principles of Disaster Preparedness & Infectious Disease Outbreaks course